TylerHats/OpenSigWeave/README.md

 ## ✨ Key Features
 * **Gateway-Level Injection:** Signatures are applied by the mail server, meaning they work identically across all devices and mail clients.
 * **Authentik SSO Integration:** Login is gated strictly via Authentik OIDC.
-Live attributes (like phone numbers and job titles) are polled instantly during mail transit.
+Live attributes (name, phone number, email, title and domain) are polled instantly during mail transit.
 * **Rich Visual Editor:** A custom UI built with Tailwind CSS, Alpine.js, and Quill.js allows users and admins to design signatures visually or via raw HTML.
+* **Advanced HTML Import:** Sanitize and import complex layouts from external generators with an intelligent visual editor lock that protects table-based signatures from accidental formatting loss.
 * **Domain-Level Master Templates:** Enforce a corporate signature standard across an entire domain.
 * **User Overrides:** Allow specific users to customize their signatures, or administratively lock them out.
 * **Intelligent Reply-Chain Detection:** An experimental Lua engine detects when an email is a reply and cleanly injects the signature *above* the quoted history.